SpaSeekers’ Guide to Manual Lymphatic Drainage Massage

-In this guide, we take a look at one of the more specialised massages available at some spas.
-This one focusses on helping keep your lymphatic system running smoothly.
+In this guide, we take a look at one of the more specialised massages available at selected spas.
+This one focusses on helping to keep your lymphatic system running smoothly.

 What is the lymphatic system?

 Lymph is a clear fluid that flows just beneath the skin’s surface.
 This fluid contains white blood cells that help us fight infection.
 It is the primary job of the lymphatic system to carry this fluid around the body.
 Additionally, the lymphatic system moves fluid from the organs to the circulatory system and rids the body of waste products.
-The lymphatic system extends throughout the body in a network of vessels, nodes and organs (including the spleen).
+The lymphatic system extends throughout the body in a network of vessels, nodes and organs.

 What is manual lymphatic drainage massage?

-Lymphatic drainage is a subtle massage treatment aimed at flushing lymph towards the lymph nodes and out of the body.
-A healthy lymphatic circulation helps reduce the dimply appearance of cellulite and the inflammation caused by a build-up of white blood cells and toxins, which over time can lead to sore joints and other ailments.
+Lymphatic drainage is a gentle massage treatment aimed at flushing lymph towards the lymph nodes and out of the body.
+A healthy lymphatic circulation helps reduce the dimpled appearance of cellulite and the inflammation caused by a build-up of white blood cells and toxins, which over time can lead to sore joints and other ailments.
 The lymphatic system is an important part of the body’s immune defence against disease and infection.
-However, the vessels and nodes don’t have their own pump system, so lymph needs all the help it can get from exercise and manual massage to sweep toxins from the body.

 Lymphatic drainage massage technique

 In a lymphatic drainage massage, your spa therapist will perform a slow, deliberate, rhythmical pumping movement up the legs and abdomen along the body’s lymph drainage paths.
 Some say it feels not unlike a caterpillar crawling over the skin!
-The technique can feel a little tender in certain areas where fatty cells accumulate (e.g. on the thighs, where cellulite appears), but generally it’s a subtle technique.
+It can feel a little tender in certain areas where fat cells accumulate (e.g. on the thighs, where cellulite appears), but generally it’s a gentle technique.

 Best for: